kalisio/crisis/docs/about/contributing.md

 # Contributing

-If you are a developer you can help us build a better Akt'n'Map !
+If you are a developer you can help us build a better Kalisio Crisis !

 ## Submission guidelines